vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-calling-api.md

 ---
 title: Calling API
+excerpt: >-
-excerpt: "The calling API exposes calling-related functionality in the Sinch Platform.
-Read more."
+  The calling API exposes calling-related functionality in the Sinch Platform.
+  Read more.
 next:
   pages:
     - voice-rest-api-callback-api